denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 further notes and primary material.
 As of today, the manuscript stands at roughly 55,000 words, with three chapters completed in their draft form.
-I am writing actively and plan to have a first draft of the manuscript ready by June-July of 2015.
+I am writing actively and plan to have a first draft of the manuscript ready by June--July of 2015.
 I am on leave next academic year, having cleared my schedule, with plans of dedicating all of my attention to seeing this project through to publication.